-In Slavic languages the root mil means "gracious, dear" — it threads through names from Kraków to Kyiv, and Mila is the diminutive that slipped free to stand on its own.
-It also surfaces as a short form of the Germanic Emilia and the Spanish Milagros, "miracles," which gives the name an unusual geographic generosity: it belongs almost everywhere.
-American parents discovered it in the 2010s, and it climbed the charts at a pace that would embarrass an elevator; it now holds rank 33.
-Two unfussy syllables, warm vowels, a name that feels handed down even when it isn't.
+In Slavic languages the root mil means gracious, dear, or beloved — it threads through names from Kraków to Kyiv, surfacing in Miloslav and Milena and Milos and Bohumil, and Mila is the diminutive that slipped free to stand on its own.
+It also surfaces as a short form of the Germanic Emilia, the Spanish Milagros (miracles), and the Hebrew Camila, which gives the name an unusual geographic generosity: it belongs almost everywhere, with slightly different meanings depending on which language you walk it through.

 Popularity